Apple makes a privacy change, and Facebook and advertising companies cry foul

 Some in the advertising industry see the move as part privacy, part self-interest on the part of Apple.
 Apple also offers advertising, and by limiting the amount of data outside marketers collect, Apple’s access to the data becomes more valuable.

-“I think there’s probably 30 percent truth in that they’re doing it for privacy reasons and it’s 70 percent that they’re doing it because it’s what’s good for Apple,” said Nick Jordan, founder of Narrative I/O, which helps companies gather data for advertising.
+“I think there’s probably 30 percent truth in that they’re doing it for privacy reasons, and it’s 70 percent that they’re doing it because it’s what’s good for Apple,” said Nick Jordan, founder of Narrative I/O, which helps companies gather data for advertising.
 “It’s a question for regulators and courts whether they should be able to wield the power they do over this ecosystem,” he said.
 “They created it, but can they rule it with an iron fist?”

 In an interview with The Washington Post, Apple Director of Privacy Engineering Erik Neuenschwander said the changes were part of Apple’s privacy road map.
 When asked whether Apple considers how regulators or competitors might view privacy changes, such as the new policies on advertiser tracking, he said the customer is always Apple’s main consideration.